ibm-cloud-docs/assistant/index.md

 Use {{site.data.keyword.conversationfull}} to build your own branded assistant into any device, application, or channel.
 Your assistant connects to the customer engagement resources you already use to deliver an engaging, unified problem-solving experience to your customers.
 {: shortdesc}

+[Read the Watson blog](https://www.ibm.com/blogs/watson/2020/03/independent-study-finds-ibm-watson-assistant-customers-accrued-23-9-million-in-benefits/){: external} to see how {{site.data.keyword.conversationfull}} is helping enterprises cut costs and improve customer satisfaction today.

 ## How it works
 {: #index-how-it-works}